Sales and use tax in Alabama

 Alabama is a destination-based state.
 This means you’re responsible for applying the sales tax rate determined by the ship-to address on all taxable sales.
 However, eligible sellers may participate in Alabama’s Simplified Sellers Use Tax (SSUT) program, which enables them to collect, report, and remit a flat 8 percent sellers use tax on all sales made into Alabama.
 For more information, see the Alabama Department of Revenue Simplified Sellers Use Tax.

-After determining you have sales tax nexus in Alabama, you need to register with the proper state authority and collect, file, and remit sales tax to the state.
+After determining you have sales tax nexus in Alabama, businesses will need to register with state and local tax authorities for any necessary business licenses or permits.
 We get a lot of questions about this and recognize it may be the most difficult hurdle for businesses to overcome.
 Avalara Licensing can help you obtain your Alabama business license and sales tax registration.

 How to register for an Alabama seller's permit